Fear2o/VulnSpectre/README.md

 ## ⭐ **Give Us a Star!** ⭐

-If you find **VunlSpectre** useful, give us a ⭐!
+If you find **VulnSpectre** useful, give us a ⭐!
 Your support helps us improve and build more powerful security tools for the community.

 ---